 This course will introduce students to the broad problems in human-machine interactions and interfacing.
 This will involve studying human capabilities as applied to engineering and design.
 Topics will also include the measurement of human and machine capabilities, the effects of noise on performance, and the effects of sustained operations on performance.
 The various techniques used to enhance human effects of sustained operations on performance.
-The various techniques used to enhance human effects of sustained operations on performance.
-The various techniques used to enhance human effects and evaluated.
+The various techniques used to enhance human performance will also be discussed and evaluated.
 Aids to memory, perception, discrimination, and detection will be examined and demonstrated in class.
 Students will also be introduced to the use of computers in psychological settings.